Welcome to Hitchin Honey.

 Local honey uniquely contains pollens from the local flowers and trees that have been visited by our honeybees, so our honey contains all the natural pollens locally found in and around Hitchin.

-Each hive produces a subtly different favour of honey which is totally dependant on the flowers and trees that the bees had been collecting the nectar from.
+Each honeybee hive produces a subtly different favour of honey which is totally dependant on the flowers and trees that the bees had been collecting the nectar from.
 Here in North Hertfordshire we are lucky to be close to the countryside but equally near towns and villages.
-In the early season our bees will be primarily feeding in gardens and on fruit trees, then they move on to hedgerows for blackthorn and hawthorn, in May they change to any commercial crops of OSR, field beans, borage etc that they can find.
-Towards the later part of summer, brambles, clover and flowering trees make up their dietary requirements.
+In the early season our bees will be primarily feeding in gardens and on fruit trees, then they move on to hedgerows for blackthorn and hawthorn, in May they forage on commercial crops of OSR, field beans, borage etc that they can find.
+Towards the later part of summer, Lime trees (Linden), brambles, clover and other flowering trees make up their dietary requirements.